 Performance-driven dynamic resource management in E2 VMs

-Editor's note: This is the second post in a two-post series.
+Editor's note: As of March 19, 2020, E2 VMs are generally available.
+We’ve also added E2 VMs to all 22 global regions.
+This is the second post in a two-post series.
 Click here for part 1: E2 introduction.

 As one of the most avid users of compute in the world, Google has invested heavily in making compute infrastructure that is cost effective, reliable and performant.
 The new E2 VMs are the result of innovations Google developed to run its latency-sensitive, user-facing services efficiently.
 In this post, we dive into the technologies that enable E2 VMs to meet rigorous performance, security, and reliability requirements while also reducing costs.